jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.17 StreamLinkLength

-Estimates the length of each link (or tributary) in a stream network.
+Estimates the length of each link (or tributary) in a stream network..

 *Parameters*: